ibm-cloud-docs/pattern-vpc-security/whitepaper.md

 ##### Segmentation methods
 {: #segmentation-methods}

  - Virtual Private Cloud - VPCs Can segregate various environments, e.g., one VPC for production, one VPC for Dev/Test, one for management, and so on.
 And of course, there are use cases where there may be one general use VPC that is completely separate from another VPC in an account, i.e., a customer have two different workload environments.
-[Virtual Private Cloud](https://www.ibm.com/cloud/vpc)
+[Virtual Private Cloud](https://www.ibm.com/cloud/vpc){: external}
  - Access Control Lists (ACLs) - Segregate ingress and egress traffic within Virtual Private Cloud (VPC) subnets.
 [Access Control Lists (ACLs)](/docs/vpc?topic=vpc-using-acls)
  - Security groups - Segregates traffic in and out of virtual server network interfaces, This could be considered host firewalling.
 [Security Groups](/docs/security-groups?topic=security-groups-about-ibm-security-groups)
  - Transit gateway - {{site.data.keyword.Bluemix_notm}}’s Transit Gateway can interconnect {{site.data.keyword.Bluemix_notm}} classic, IBM PowerVS and Virtual Private Cloud (VPC) infrastructures, keeping traffic securely within the {{site.data.keyword.Bluemix_notm}} network.
 Transit Gateway can be deployed for: VPCs in the same region (local routing) and VPCs in different regions (global routing) VPCs to your {{site.data.keywordBluemix_notm}} classic infrastructure VPCs to PowerVS environments.
 Now transit gateways are not always thought as a specific security capability, but transit gateways can provide a form of network segmentation known as Pretext Filtering, similar to basic standard firewalls.
 More information here can be found at: [Filtering Routes using Transit Gateway pretext filtering](/docs/dl?topic=dl-prefix-filtering).
  - NexGen firewalls - Firewalls at the Internet can segregate public access from internal private compute beyond L3/L4 filtering.
 It can be considered a key “demilitarized” zone segmentation.

 ##### Options
 {: #segmentation-options}

  - Virtual Private Cloud (VPC) - There are no options to VPC segmentation, but customer could elect, for example, to only use one VPC and place all resources in that VPC.
 This could be used in non-critical environments where there is only one function, e.g., test and there is no public access and cost is a factor.
  - Access Control Lists (ACLs) - There are no options for using ACLs in VPC environments.
  - Security Groups - There are no alternatives in a VPC environment.
  - NexGen firewall - Customers can elect, based upon a risk profile and the workload types, to place NexGen firewalls in a separate Dimilaritized Zone (DMZ) edge VPC.
  - Transit gateway - There are no options for using Transit Gateway when you want to interconnect VPCs or connect to other environment, e.g., PowerVS.
 But the use of pretext filtering is options in many situations.
  - VPC - There are no alternatives for VPC segmentation, but customer could elect, for example, to only use one VPC and place all resources in that VPC.
 This could be used in non-critical environments where there is only one function, e.g., test and there is no public access and cost is a factor
  - Access Control Lists (ACLs) - There are no alternatives for using ACLs in VPC environments.
  - Security groups - There are no alternatives in a VPC environment.
  - NexGen firewall - Customers can elect, based upon a risk profile and the workload types, to place NexGen firewalls in a separate Dimilaritized Zone (DMZ) edge VPC.
  - Transit gateway - There are no alternatives for using Transit Gateway when you want to interconnect VPCs or connect to other environments, e.g., Power Virtual Server.
 But the use of pretext filtering is an option in many situations.

 ##### Best Practices:
 {: #segmentation-best-practices}